Acne Vulgaris Breakouts

 A consultation is necessary to discuss about the side effects, suitability and precautions before starting oral retinoids.

 The Microdermabrasion Hydra Plus Facial treatment is a non-invasive, multi-step treatment that uses a unique delivery system to cleanse, exfoliate, extract and oxygenate your skin.
-It performs multiple effect of clearing away impurities, dead skin cells, blackheads and whiteheads; and infusing essential nutrients such as hyaluronic acid, antioxidants and peptides to restore your skin back to health.
+It performs multiple effect of clearing away impurities, dead skin cells, blackheads and whiteheads; and infusing essential nutrients to restore your skin back to health.

 The Carbon Peel Laser is an advanced acne treatment that is delivered using laser energy to improve pore size and acne vulgaris breakouts.
 This form of acne treatment is 100% drug free and utilizes laser energy to reduced inflammation, pore size, sebum production and stimulates collagen.